Ai33L/gfs_dynamical_core/docs/installation.rst

 The sources for gfs_dynamical_core can be downloaded from the `Github repo`_.

-You can either clone the public repository:
+To clone the public repository:

 .. code-block:: console